 - Website: Quailridge Poodles and Doodles Maryland

 2. TLC by the Lake Standard Poodles and Doodles

 TLC by the Lake Standard Poodles and Doodles specializes in American Kennel Club Standard Poodles and Doodle puppies.
-When purchasing from this breeder, they guarantee all immunizations, a TLC written guarantee, AKC registration, and CKC registration.
-Their Poodle puppies for sale in Maryland start at $2,995.
+When purchasing from this breeder, you’ll learn that they guarantee all immunizations, a TLC written guarantee, AKC registration, and CKC registration.
+Their Poodle puppies for sale in Maryland start at $2,495 and will rise depending upon the dog’s characteristics.
 You can contact the breeders or follow up on their website to see updates on their litter.

 TLC by the Lake Standard Poodles and Doodles Details